ThePieBaker90/On-The-Rim/Mechanics/Critical Effects/Corrosion Critical Effect Table.md

   - Info
   - Critical-Table
 ---
-Chemical damage specializes in dealing additional damage with attacks along with breaking down parts of the opponent, be it weapons, armor, or limbs.
+Corrosion damage specializes in dealing additional damage with attacks along with breaking down parts of the opponent, be it weapons, armor, or limbs.

 | d20   | Effect                                                             |
 | ----- | ------------------------------------------------------------------ |